Holter Monitor CPT Code (2022) – Descriptions, Guidelines, Reimbursement, Modifiers & Examples

 Documentation should support the medical necessity of service.
 It reflects that service is medically necessary and appropriate.

-CPT 93224-93227 includes cardiac monitoring using in-person and remote technology for electrocardiographic data assessment.
+CPT 93224-93227 includes in-person and remote cardiac monitoring for electrocardiographic data assessment.
 Up to 48 hours of recording continuously

 Echocardiography CPT codes (93303-93355, 93356) reports separately in combination with CPT code 93224-93227.